gama-platform/Gama-Days-2022/_posts/2022-02-12-easychair-link-available.md

   - blog
 ---

 Submission process is now open.
-An EasyChair link for submission is now available on registration page.
+An EasyChair link for abstract submission is now available on the [Submit](../submit) page.